 Call Us

 Social media sites such as Facebook and Instagram can increase stress levels and have a detrimental impact on mood due to the fact that they encourage us to compare our lives to the lives of other people.
 Therefore, when you see others’ seemingly ‘perfect’ day-to-day lives, this can lead you to feel inadequate that you’re not able to match them.

-As a way of starting off the New Year on a positive note, you could try logging out of your social media accounts and evaluating the impact that this has on your general mood, stress and anxiety levels and overall wellbeing.
-You might find that you’re much happier without having a constant insight into other people’s lives.
-In addition, without the incessant scrolling on your phone or tablet, you may find that you’re able to spend an increasing amount of quality time with your family and enjoy your leisure time more than ever.
+As a way of starting off the New Year on a positive note, you could try logging out of your social media accounts and evaluating the impact this has on your general mood, stress and anxiety levels and overall wellbeing.
+You might find you’re much happier without having a constant insight into other people’s lives.
+In addition, without the incessant scrolling on your phone or tablet, you may find you’re able to spend an increasing amount of quality time with your family and enjoy your leisure time more than ever.

 Get help

-Contact us for help, referrals or more information
+Contact us to make an enquiry or for more information

+Call Us